Climate and Energy

 This report from Ecosystem Marketplace can give you an overview of the global voluntary carbon market from a carbon market industry perspective.
 Using interviews and other data collected from project developers and credit resellers, it reviews market activity for the past year, such as trends in supply and demand across regions and credit types.
 It also looks ahead to important developments shaping the future of the voluntary carbon market.
 This resource will be especially beneficial to sustainability practitioners, and anyone involved in purchasing carbon credits.

-This concise report from Carbon Direct can help you to better understand key trends and developments in the carbon market.
-In particular, the report explores the (persistent) problem of low quality carbon projects; the decline in REDD+ and RE projects; the rise in quality-focused purchasing; and how a small group of market leaders are driving catalytic growth.
+This concise report from Carbon Direct can help you to better understand key trends and developments in the voluntary carbon market and the carbon dioxide removal (CDR) market.
 This resource will be especially beneficial to carbon credit purchasers, carbon project developers, and policymakers.

 The Climate Action Protocol: Navigate the Complexity To Make Confident Climate Claims